onem2m-iril1/DTLS-over-UDP-based-Multi-threaded-MQTTSN-Gateway/README.md

 The Configuration file of S-MQTTSN Gateway @ installed_directory/S-MQTTSN/gateway.config1 has multiple plug-ins to run gateway in different modes.
 The following necessary settings of those plug-ins are shown to enable each connection setup.
 * <NOTE: 01> Please follow the setting given below as mentioned for safe connection setup.
 * <NOTE: 02> Do not run more than one settings at once because it wouldn't work.
 Protection against these settings are added into the program to make in run in appropriate conditions.
-* <NOTE: 03> It is highly recommended to do broker setting at 1st.
+* <NOTE: 03> It is highly recommended to do broker setting first.
 Broker settings could easily be done @ mosquitto.conf file in the directory to mosquitto broker where it is installed in the system

 ## Mosquitto Broker Connection Settings @ mosquitto/mosquitto.conf file:
 * Plain TCP Connection Setting: